sousk/memo-station/README.markdown

 v2
 --------

+*to be used more*

 * redesign data structure
 * change html layout with haml
 * switch to jQuery
 * change CSS with liquid layout
 * JSON feed

+tool
+* ticker script for pukiwiki
+* db migration script

 plan